deliveroo/deliveroo.engineering/services.md

 - not rely on IDs (which are an internal implementation detail of our service);
 - not need to know how the URL for a property entity is constructed.

+_Sidebar: why is this important?_
+Imagine a service that consumes bookings to aggregate statistics.
+Ideally, it does so by listening to the event bus for booking lifecycle events.
+If using hypermedia links as in the above, it only ever needs to know about the bus's location, as it will dynamically obtain addresses for the entities it needs to know about.
+If not, it needs to know both (a) who is authoritative for bookings and properties, (b) where the authority resides, and (c) how the authority constructs URLs for entities of interest.
+This would breach the local knowledge requirement and tighly couple the service architecture.

 #### Typical dont's